MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab01_Patient Outreach.md

     ![Publish Changes.](./IMAGES/L1P7.png)

-    Note: While it may take up to 30 minutes for changes to take effect, they are generally ready in a few minutes.
+    > [NOTE] Note: While it may take up to 30 minutes for changes to take effect, they are generally ready in a few minutes.

 1. [] Go back to **Apps** and open **Patient Outreach**.